Charan Waghmare

-Charan Waghmare is a politician who served as a member of the 13th Maharashtra Legislative Assembly from 2014 to 2019.
-He was elected as MLA from the Tumsar Assembly Constituency.
+Charan Sovinda Waghmare is a politician who served as a member of the 13th Maharashtra Legislative Assembly from 2014 to 2019.
+He was elected as MLA from the Tumsar - Mohadi Assembly Constituency.
 And he is very likely known leader in his constituency.
-He belonged to the local established party Vikas Foundation as Chairperson and formerly was belonging to Bharatiya Janata Party (BJP).
+He belonged to the local established party Vikas Foundation as chairperson and he is member of Nationalist Congress Party (SharadChandra Pawar) (NCP(SP)).
 In 2012, Waghmare was chairman of finance and works committee of Bhandara Zilla Parishad.
-In 2014 he was president of Bhandara district BJP.
+In 2014 he was President of Bhandara District BJP.

 Career

-Charan Waghmare was chairman of the works committee of Bhandara Zilla Parishad (BZP) between June–July 2010 to January 2013.
+Charan Waghmare was chairman of the working committee of Bhandara Zilla Parishad (BZP) between June–July 2010 to January 2013.
 When he finished his term in 2019, he opened a branch of Vikas Foundation 2019.